OlafRadicke/cheat_sheets/cicd/tekton/pac.md

 `/hook-Endpoint`

-Secret: exakt the same string of the webhook-secret.
+Secret (German "Geheimnis"): exakt the same string of the webhook-secret.

 Events: Push / Pull Request.